vectos/septic/README.md

 - *Data loss* - Does insert & update / read yield symmetric results?
 - *Locality* - Do update / delete / read specific things?
 - *Idempotent* - Are insert / update / delete methods idempotent?
-- *Behavior* - After a insert or update, does read method yield the right results?

 Testing these properties can assert that the interactions with datastores and API's is correct.